Query Driven-Graph Neural Networks for Community Search: From Non-Attributed, Attributed, to Interactive Attributed: Introduction

 \section{Introduction}

 Graph is an essential data structure to represent entities and their relationships, e.g., social networks, protein-protein interaction networks, web graphs, and knowledge graphs, to name a few.
-Community, a subgraph of densely inner-connected and loosely inter-connected structure, naturally exists as a functional module in real-world graphs.
-Attributed community search, which aims at finding query-dependent communities such that the community members are densely connected and have homogeneous attribute values, has attracted a lot of attention recently \cite{CS_survey,CS_BOOK/2019Huang,huang2017community,fang2016effective,huang2017attribute}.
-Figure \ref{fig:example1} shows an example of attributed community search in a collaboration network.
-Different from community detection \cite{fortunato2010community, zhou2009graph, guo2017deep, WangPHLJZ19, zhou2017anomaly}, which finds all communities in a network, community search finds query-dependent communities.
-Thus, attributed community search is a more personalized and complicated search problem.
+Community, a subgraph of densely intra-connected and loosely inter-connected structure, naturally exists as a functional module in real-world graphs.
+Community Search (CS) \cite{CS_survey,CS_BOOK/2019Huang,sozio2010community,cui2013online,huang2014querying,hu2016querying} is a vital application in graph analytics.
+Concretely, given any query vertices, CS aims to find a vertex set with cohesive structure according to the query, i.e., query-dependent communities.
+Attributed Community Search (ACS), a related but more challenging problem, has attracted a lot of attention recently \cite{CS_survey,CS_BOOK/2019Huang,huang2017community,fang2016effective,huang2017attribute}.
+Given any query vertex and attribute set, ACS aims at finding query-dependent communities with homogeneous attributes, which means the community members share similar attributes with the query attributes.

-There exist several models \cite{fang2016effective,huang2017attribute} for attributed community search in the literature.
-These methods take a two-stage process.
-First, it finds a candidate community for query vertices with dense structure; Second, it shrinks the community by optimizing an attribute function.
-However, they \emph{treat the cohesive structure and attribute homogeneity in a community separately}, which ignores the correlation between structure and attributes.
-For instance, in protein-protein interaction networks, proteins with similar functions are more likely to interact with each other \cite{szklarczyk2015string}.
-This may lead to inferior community search performance.